2025–26 Hallyburton Johnstone Shield

-The 2025–26 Hallyburton Johnstone Shield is the 50-over women's cricket competition, the 9th season with the name Hallyburton Johnstone Shield, that is taking place in New Zealand.
-The tournament is running from November 2025 to February 2026, with 6 provincial teams taking part.
+The 2025–26 Hallyburton Johnstone Shield was the 50-over women's cricket competition, the 9th season with the name Hallyburton Johnstone Shield, that was taking place in New Zealand.
+The tournament ran from November 2025 to February 2026, with 6 provincial teams taking part.
 Otago Sparks are the defending champions.

 Competition format

 Teams play in a double round-robin in a group of six, therefore playing 10 matches overall.
 Matches are played using a one day format with 50 overs per side.
 The top two in the group advance to the final.

 The group work on a points system with positions being based on the total points.
 Points are awarded as follows: